 Symptoms of your tendon tear may depend on the area of your tear and whether the tear is due to an acute injury or degenerative changes.
 Signs and symptoms may include:

-You may also hear or feel a pop-like sensation as the tissue tears.
+You may also hear or feel a pop-like sensation as the tissue tears and oftentimes these symptoms herald catastrophic consequences.

 You should seek immediate medical attention any time you experience sudden sharp pain after experiencing a pop-like sensation.
-If you have a tendon tear and continue to use the affected body part, you may worsen the tear.
-Getting a diagnosis and starting on a treatment plan right away may help prevent further damage and help you get better faster.
+If you have a tendon tear and continue to use the affected body part, you may worsen the tear and complete it.
+Getting a diagnosis early and starting on a treatment plan right away may help prevent further damage and help you get better faster.

-Dr. Yeargan is a skilled orthopedic surgeon, however, he always tries a simple and natural approach to care first.
+Dr. Yeargan is a skilled orthopedic surgeon, however, he always tries a simple and natural approach to care without surgery first.
 Initially, he may recommend:

-To support the healing of your tendon tear, Dr. Yeargan may also suggest orthobiologics to accelerate the healing process and possibly prevent the need for more invasive treatments, such as surgery.
+To support the healing of your tendon tear, Dr. Yeargan may also suggest other modalities including DME or orthobiologics to accelerate the healing process and potentially prevent the need for more invasive treatments, such as surgery.

 Call The Regenerative Medicine Clinic or request an appointment online for comprehensive care of your tendon tear.